bnonn/anvil/README.md

 ## 2. Axiomatic & algorithmic

-In order to properly implement the principles of SOLID, Semantic Anvil is based on an axiomatic and algorithmic style architecture.
+In order to properly implement the principles of SOLID, Anvil is based on an axiomatic and algorithmic style architecture.
 This means we're starting with monad-like style algorithms, rather than manually-defined per-component definitions.
 This is inspired by https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/ and https://every-layout.dev.
 The idea is simple, but deep: generate a limited number of discrete and very low-specificity classes for creating any layout, before considering any higher-level prescriptions.
 Then, only when necessary, we build exceptions to these primitives at a higher specificity.

 Another way to think of this is as adding some imperative qualities to CSS, rather than relying on pure declaration.